cisagov/ScubaGear/docs/configuration/configuration.md

 For each annotated policy, the config file allows you to indicate the following:
 - `FalsePositive`: Boolean, whether or not the result is a false positive.
 Optional, defaults to false.
 - `Comment`: The annotation to add to the report.
 A warning will be printed if control is marked false positive with no comment provided as justification.
+- `RemediationDate`: Optional.
+The date a failing control is anticipated to be implemented.
+The expected format is yyy-mm-dd.

 **Exercise care when marking false positives because this can inadvertently introduce blind spots when assessing your system.**